-New Original Description - risk / issue Current level of risk Current actions / Comments Long term aim for the risk - including actions, Overview & Scrutiny No. No. L/I timescales and target risk rating (O&S)Review / Work & Internal Audit (IA) Work 29 N/A Not developing sufficiently robust plans to support setting a balanced budget (including in the medium term), and not containing net spending within the approved budget Lead: Interim Chief Finance Officer Owner: Steve Powell Medium / Significant Financial support has been provided to address known budget pressures, and non-deliverable savings were written out of the budget from 2017/18.
-The Council's LTFP is refreshed regularly to take account of latest information, Policy choices were discussed with Cabinet Members, with proposals being developed in the context of the Council's vision and policy priorities.
-Implementation plans have been produced for all savings.
-Delivery of the budget and savings programme is being closely monitored, including the introduction of a PMO and Budget Board (of CLT and with Cabinet Members) to monitor delivery of the most significant elements of the savings programme.
-All savings plans were reviewed in detail by the Interim Chief Executive and Interim Chief Finance Officer in April 2017, and Corporate Directors have clear accountability for the delivery of each initiative.
-The Council holds reserves which can be used as part of a risk management strategy to support the implementation of the budget.
+inancial Resilience - Risks associated with austerity and the financial challenges facing BCC N Description - risk / issue Current level of risk L/I Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Internal Audit (IA) Work 2 Not developing sufficiently robust plans to support setting a balanced budget (including in the medium term), and not containing net spending within the approved budget Lead: Interim Chief Finance Officer Owner: Steve Powell Significant / Significant Delivery of the budget and savings programme is being closely monitored, by the Budget Board (of CLT and Cabinet Members) to review delivery of the most significant elements of the savings programme; and to identify mitigating actions.
+Corporate Directors have clear accountability for the delivery of each initiative.
+The Council holds reserves which can be used as part of a risk management strategy to support the implementation of the budget if necessary.
+The Council's LTFP is refreshed regularly to take account of latest information, including savings delivery issues.
+Planning is already underway to identify the necessary budget actions for future years.
+Proposals will be subject to proper process, including public consultation, in the normal way.
 Target risk rating: Low / Significant Anticipated date of attainment of the target risk rating: Ongoing.
 Source(s) of assurance regarding progress with mitigating the risk: Planned activities to further mitigate this risk: There is close monitoring of the delivery of the Business Plan and Budget and additional governance arrangements have been introduced.
 The Council has a risk management strategy to address issues relating to difficulties in the delivery of the savings programme.
 There is a clear focus on the development of robust consultation and implementation plans for all savings.
 There is an enhanced focus on the project management of the savings programme, coordinated by the PMO.
 The Council maintains a medium term perspective in its financial plans - spending, savings and resources.
+O&S - The Corporate Resources and Governance O&S Committee have set up a Finance Sub-Committee to scrutinise budget matters with the Deputy Leader.
 Each Scrutiny Committee considered aspects of the budget relevant to their remits (December 2016 to January 2017) and findings fed back as part of the budget consultation process.
 The Corporate Resources and Governance O&S Committee questioned the Deputy Leader on deliverability of the budget.
-IA Review - None.
+IA Review 2017/18: Financial Control Review.